ShamylZakariya/Platformer/NOTES.md

     YAK SHAVING:
         - make collision::Space take a "collider" struct instead of sprites, but make a convenience From<> impl to easy convert a sprite to a collider.
 Drop the static/dynamic difference, have a field on collider which says static or dynamic to optimize lookups, but have all intersection tests run against both.
             STEPS:
-                - Create Collider struct
+                - DONE Create Collider struct
-                    - needs From for Sprite for easy creation
-                - Update collision::Space to use Collider struct
+                - DONE Update collision::Space to use Collider struct
-                - Update all the shit that passes sprites to Space
+                - DONE Update all the shit that passes sprites to Space
-                - move sprite/collision.rs to ./collision.rs
+                - DONE move sprite/collision.rs to ./collision.rs
-                - move firebrand's probe() methods to collision
+                - DONE move firebrand's probe() methods to collision
                 - make a is_dynamic:bool field on Collider, and have Space sort things out.

             NOTES: